Shashank-GK/WildlifeGuard/README.md

 - Smith, J., et al. (2019).
 Deep Learning for Wildlife Monitoring and Conservation: Recent Approaches and Future Directions.
 Journal of Wildlife Management, 83(4), 924-937.
 - Doe, J. (2021).
 Forest Fire Detection using Image Processing Techniques.
 International Conference on Computer Vision, 123-135.

-## Acknowledgements

-We acknowledge the support of [East West Institute of Technology] for providing resources for this project.